Case Studies Why TCIA Cancer Imaging Won't Carry a Clinical Screening Tool: A Feasibility Study

 The project was put on hold after the initial EDA.
 The data quality issues encountered were more fundamental than initially anticipated, and the gap between research prototype and clinical deployment was assessed as too large for a personal project without clinical partners.

-The lessons are broadly applicable to healthcare AI:
+The impact is the transferable judgment.
+The lessons below are broadly applicable to healthcare AI.

-The biomedical ML work that was completed — text-based cancer mutation classification on the MSKCC dataset — was more tractable because the annotation protocol was consistent and the task was well-defined.
+The biomedical Machine Learning work that was completed - text-based cancer mutation classification on the MSKCC dataset - was more tractable because the annotation protocol was consistent and the task was well-defined.
 See NLP-Driven Cancer Mutation Classification for that project.

 Stack